suchipi/hex-engine/packages/website/docs/api-2d.md

 `transformUsingMatrixMutate(matrix: DOMMatrix): this`

-Mutate this Point by transforming its x and y values using the provided DOMMatrix.
+Mutate this Vector by transforming its x and y values using the provided DOMMatrix.

 ### Polygon